babdor/DCZia-CTF2022/osint/README.md

 meow wolf?

-train station next door to the juan cocteau cinema
+train station next door to the jean cocteau cinema

 maybe something to do with george??